Chapter 4: Team Culture

 Measuring Team Culture

-You can't measure culture directly, but you can measure indicators:
+You cannot measure culture directly, but you can measure indicators.

 Leading Indicators